-4.3.2.1 Stage 1, bilateral coordination
+4.3.1.1 Bilateral coordination

-In the first stage, coordination will be performed during regular coordination processes between neighbouring IMs on the corridor.
-The time and frequency of coordination meetings may differ from country to country.
-The result is an agreed list of coordinated works linked to time frames, describing the impact on capacity as far as it is known.
+Coordination will be performed during regular coordination processes between neighbouring IMs on the Corridor.
+The time and frequency as well as any other specific Atlantic Corridor's coordination features are described in the specific box below.

+Time and frequency of coordination meetings may differ from country to country.
+The result is an agreed list of coordinated TCRs linked to time frames, describing the impact on capacity as far as it is known.

-Coordination meetings are organized by the IMs; the TCR Corridor Coordinator will be invited and will be informed about the results and open issues concerning TCRs on Corridor lines.
-The TCR Corridor Coordinator monitors the results of the coordination.
+Coordination meetings shall be organised by the respective IMs; the RFC TCR Coordinator will be invited and will be informed about the results and open issues concerning TCRs on Corridor lines.
+The RFC TCR Coordinator monitors the results of the coordination.

-4.3.2.2 Stage 2, corridor level
+4.3.1.2 Criteria for initiating coordination on Corridor level